Steven L. Heston

 Steven "Steve" L. Heston is an American mathematician, economist, and financier.
 He's also prominently active in the field of gambling-related research, where he sometimes uses the pen name Kim Lee.

 Education

-Steve Heston studied Mathematics and Economics at the University of Maryland, wherefrom he obtained his B.S.
+Heston studied Mathematics and Economics at the University of Maryland, where fhe obtained his B.S.
 In 1985, he completed his M.B.A. studies in Industrial Administration at the Carnegie Mellon University's Graduate School of Industrial Administration.
 From the same university, Carnegie Mellon, in 1987, he received his M.S. in Finance and in 1990 his Ph.D.

 Academic career

 Heston was at the Yale School of Organization and Management from 1989 until 1993, a Visiting Assistant Professor of Finance at the Columbia Business School until 1994, and Assistant Professor of Finance at the Washington University in St. Louis until 1998.